A look at Ebix Inc.'s (EBIX) recent performance gives investors their first glimpse of hope.

 Ebix Inc. (NASDAQ: EBIX) Trading Performance Indicators

-Ebix Inc. (EBIX) is currently performing well based on its current performance indicators.
-A quick ratio of 0.40 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.51.
-Likewise, its price to free cash flow for the trailing twelve months is 12.50.
+You can see what Ebix Inc. (EBIX) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.45.
+Likewise, its price to free cash flow for the trailing twelve months is 11.08.

 Technical Analysis of Ebix Inc. (EBIX)

-Compared to the last year’s volume of 0.41 million, its volume of 2.24 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 8.40%.
-Additionally, its Average True Range was 2.64.
+Analysing the last 5-days average volume posted by the [Ebix Inc., EBIX], we can find that recorded value of 2.74 million was better than the volume posted last year of 0.43 million.
+As of the previous 9 days, the stock’s Stochastic %D was 13.60%.
+Additionally, its Average True Range was 2.61.

-At the time of writing, stock’s 50-day Moving Average is $29.60, while its 200-day Moving Average is $30.70.
-Nevertheless, the first resistance level for the watch stands at $17.26 in the near term.
-At $19.93, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $22.31.
-If the price goes on to break the first support level at $12.21, it is likely to go to the next support level at $9.83.
-Should the price break the second support level, the third support level stands at $7.16.
+At the time of writing, stock’s 50-day Moving Average is $29.29, while its 200-day Moving Average is $30.64.
+Now, the first resistance to watch is $17.29.
+This is followed by the second major resistance level at $17.95.
+The third major resistance level sits at $19.22.
+If the price goes on to break the first support level at $15.36, it is likely to go to the next support level at $14.09.
+Should the price break the second support level, the third support level stands at $13.43.

 Ebix Inc. (NASDAQ: EBIX) Key Stats